jarun/nnn/README.md

   - Case-insensitive alphabetic content listing instead of upper case first
   - Roll over at the first and last entries of a directory (with Up/Down keys)
   - Sort entries by file size (largest to smallest)
+  - Shortcut to invoke file name copier (set using environment variable `NOICE_COPIER`)
 - File associations
-  - Environment variable `NOICE_OPENER` to override all associations and open all files with your desktop environments default file opener.
+  - Environment variable `NOICE_OPENER` to override all associations and open all files with your desktop environment's default file opener.
 Examples:

         export NOICE_OPENER=xdg-open
         export NOICE_OPENER=gnome-open